top of page

 In 2022, The Daily Iowan reported that the clinic's sign was vandalized during a “Night of Rage” protest.
 This April, the University of Iowa’s conservative student group “Young Americans for Freedom” hosted a donation drive for the clinic during its speaker event with conservative personality Elisha Krauss.

-Fanning says that the clinic saw hundreds of visitors last year in 2024, and is on track to double its numbers in 2025.
-It is currently unknown whether the MOMS program funding will be renewed in the future.
+Fanning said the clinic served hundreds of visitors in 2024 and is on track to double that number in 2025.
+It is currently unknown whether the MOMS program funding will renew in the future.